joshbegley/nyt-latest/README.md

 https://nytimes.com/live/2024/03/14/science/starship-spacex-launch/what-will-happen-during-starships-third-test-flight

 **They Helped a Family Facing Discrimination 80 Years Ago.
 Now They’re Being Celebrated.**\
-`In 1939, Gus and Emma Thompson rented a California home to the Dong family when others would not.
-Now, the Dongs are donating house sale proceeds to Black students.`\
+`In 1939, a Black couple rented a California home to a Chinese American family when others would not.
+Now, members of that family are donating house sale proceeds to Black students.`\
 https://nytimes.com/2024/03/14/us/sdsu-college-donation-chinese-immigrants.html

 **We’re Adding to Our California Movie List**\